Go with the Clouds, North by Northwest

 Go with the Clouds, North by Northwest (北北西に曇と往け, Hokuhokusei ni Kumo to Yuke) is a Japanese manga series written and illustrated by Aki Irie.
 It started serialization in Harta before moving to Aokishi following its establishment in April 2021.
-As of November 2022, the chapters of the series have been collected into six volumes.
+As of February 2024, the chapters of the series have been collected into seven volumes.

 Plot

 Kei Miyama is a Japanese teenager living in Iceland with his grandfather.
 He works as a private investigator, using his supernatural ability to communicate with machinery.
 The story follows Kei as he solves cases for various clients, often requiring him to track people down.
-At the same time, a deeper mystery is unfolding — one that involves his elusive younger brother, Michitaka.
+At the same time, a deeper mystery is unfolding—one that involves his elusive younger brother, Michitaka.
 Despite appearing beautiful and sweet, Michitaka hides a sinister side to him and is wanted by the police.